 A selection of photographs, cuttings and ephemera is available, and much of this is being digitised for easier use.
 Altogether, we can claim to have one of the best facilities for researchers and enthusiasts.

 All of this is housed in the stately archive building (‘The Clock House’) at Haileybury and Imperial Service College in Hertfordshire.
 Kipling’s own United Services College was established by a Haileybury teacher, and eventually became part of Haileybury itself.
 Thus the collection is associated with the records of an independent school from which many young men went out to join the old East India Company, and we are very grateful to the Master and Governors of Haileybury for offering us the base.
-There is also the possibility of access to the library of the Royal Asiatic Society, based on the same campus.
+There is also the possibility of access to the library of the Royal Society for Asian Affairs, based on the same campus.

 There is a strict policy of pre-arranged visits to the Library, subject to approval from the staff at Haileybury.